sendgrid/sendgrid-php/README.md

 ## Installation

-It is recommended you install using [Composer](http://getcomposer.org).
-It is easier than installing from source.

-### Install with Composer

-If you are using [Composer](http://getcomposer.org) to manage dependencies, you can add SendGrid with it.
+Add SendGrid to your `composer.json` file.
+If you are not using [Composer](http://getcomposer.org), you should be.
+It's an excellent way to manage dependencies in your PHP application.

 ```json
 {